What we know about how the coronavirus started, and why it matters

 Some Chinese officials have pushed the idea that the virus came from outside their country, pointing to trace amounts of the virus that have been found on frozen food imported to China.
 The idea has met a mixed response from most outside experts, with critics suggesting that the evidence was weak.

-On Tuesday, both Ben Embarek and a representative of the Chinese CDC, Liang Wannian, said the virus may have been transmitted through cold chain food packaging.
+On Tuesday, both Ben Embarek and a representative of the Chinese CDC, Liang Wannian, said the virus may have been transmitted through cold-chain food packaging.
 Ben Embarek noted that frozen food was sold at Huanan Seafood Market and said that, while unlikely, the virus could have taken a long path to Wuhan.

 Why does the origin of the virus matter?